 The first part – that IPG receives a lot of inquiries – is true.
-The second part – it’s not that hard – isn’t true.
-It can be pretty complicated.
+The second part – it’s easy – is not 100% true.
+At times it can be complicated.
 When using multiple connectors per board, there is a higher potential for misalignment.
-It’s hard, like playing first base.
+It can be hard, like playing first base.

-Anyway, here are nine tips, thoughts, suggestions, and ideas, on how to process multiple connectors on a board, where the connectors need to be mated simultaneously.
-We know there are no easy solutions, but we hope the following will help and possibly improve your design.
+Anyway, here are eight tips, thoughts, suggestions, and ideas, on how to process multiple connectors on a board, where the connectors need to be mated simultaneously.
+We hope the following will help and possibly improve your design.

 IPG is an in-house staff of Engineers to field all of your interconnect processing concerns.
 IPG can assist you in improving the overall processing and manufacturability of your board as well as helping lower its total applied cost.
 You may contact IPG directly by emailing firstname.lastname@example.org.